-Advanced energy technology stimulus investments are aligned with state energy, environmental, and climate policies.
+Advanced energy technology stimulus investments provide the environmental and public health benefits that come from moving Florida toward a clean energy future.
 While this report focuses on economic impacts of advanced energy investments, there are clear and substantial additional benefits in directing stimulus dollars in this way.
-The primary and most obvious of these is the contribution of such investments to the decarbonization of Colorado's energy systems.
-Virtually every dollar of investment studied in this report - public and private - increases the production and use of energy without emissions of greenhouse gases, and builds the energy system infrastructure needed to continue progress toward a carbon-free economy.
-In addition, advanced energy investments help reduce the combustion of fossil fuels, leading to significant improvements in air quality, particularly in heavily industrialized environmental justice communities.
-Directing stimulus dollars in a way that hits this target while inducing private investment that can help the state meet its climate and social objectives in a way that maintains and grows economic productivity and jobs.
+Virtually every dollar of investment studied in this report - public and private - increases the production and use of energy without emissions of greenhouse gases, and builds the energy system infrastructure needed to move toward a carbon-free economy.
+In addition, advanced energy investments help reduce the combustion of fossil fuels, leading to significant improvements in air quality, particularly in heavily industrialized communities that sustain disproportionate impacts.
+Directing stimulus dollars this way also induces private investment that can help the state deliver these benefits while maintaining and growing economic productivity and jobs.